claire-west/svstudio-manual/docs/note-properties/editing-phonemes.md

     Cross-lingual Synthesis requires Synthesizer V Studio Pro.

-Cross-lingual synthesis allows AI voice databases to access the phoneme lists for English, Japanese, Mandarin Chinese, and Cantonese Chinese regardless of their default language.
+Cross-lingual synthesis allows AI voice databases to access the phoneme lists for any supported language regardless of the voice database's default language.
 While AI voice databases still have a "native" language, this allows them to sing lyrics in other languages with near-fluency.

 Language settings can be found under the Voice and Note Properties panel, for the track/group and individual notes respectively.